 Why would you need a Bipolar 2 Test?
-Because both the treatments and symptoms for the different types of bipolar disorder are different.
+Because both the treatment and symptoms of the two different types of Bipolar Disorder are different.

 A Bipolar 2 Test is especially important if you suffer from depression, but experience hypomania rather than full blown bipolar mania.

 The best test for Bipolar Type 2 is probably either the Mood Disorder Questionnaire (MDQ) or the Bipolar Spectrum Diagnostic Scale (BSDS).

 If you want a basic self-screening test, see our free online bipolar test.

 The MDQ is popular and useful because it is brief and it is based firmly on the diagnostic criteria of bipolar symptoms from previous edition of the DSM (i.e., the DSM-IV, which is the authoritative manual used by expert psychiatrists).
 The MDQ can be completed and scored by patients independently.

 However, before we go ahead and actually take any kind of bipolar disorder test, it is important to make something very clear – the two tests provided here are BIPOLAR SCREENING TESTS – NOT DIAGNOSTIC TESTS!

 A screening test identifies possible symptoms and alerts you to the need for a follow-up in order to get a clearer, more definitive picture.
 Formal diagnosis depends on the results of this detailed follow-up.
 Bipolar self-tests are only for screening and you need to have a more extensive face-to-face consultation with an expert in order to be formally diagnosed.

 The tests provided here are for screening only.
 A positive screen does not mean you have bipolar disorder – just that you should follow-up with a qualified mental health professional!